TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 His face beams.
 “Yes!” he says.
 The alien has understood.

-I swallow, and then search my bag for the guidebook.
-“Maybe I should read the chapter about Phnom Penh again, before I head for the city center,” I say, and withdraw into the shade of the trees that frame the small guesthouse terrace, to find my orientation again, at least on the map.
-There is no spot marking the guesthouse, but I know it’s somewhere between the icons that locate the Russian Market and the Toul Sleng Museum .
+I swallow and then search my bag for the guidebook.
+“Maybe I should read the chapter about Phnom Penh again, before I head for the city center,” I say, withdrawing into the shade of the trees that frame the small guesthouse terrace to find my orientation again, at least on the map.
+There is no spot marking the guesthouse, but I know it’s somewhere between the icons that locate the Russian Market and the Toul Sleng Museum.
 Other icons suggest visits to the Royal Palace and the Silver Pagoda.
-Also there are the temples: Wat Phnom, the one that gave the city its name.
-Wat Ounalom, at the riverside of the Tonle Sap, the river that will carry me to the next destination: the jungle temples of Angkor Wat.
+Also, there are the temples Wat Phnom, which gave the city its name.
+Wat Ounalom, at the riverside of the Tonle Sap, is the river that will carry me to the next destination: the jungle temples of Angkor Wat.
 But that is yet to come.
-Now it’s figuring out what place to visit first, and how to get there.
+Now, it’s figuring out what place to visit first and how to get there.
 I study the map again.
-Then I walk back to the reception desk, to ask some more first timer questions.
+Then I walk back to the reception desk to ask some more first-timer questions.

 “How would I get to Wat Phnom?
 Can I walk?”